argilla-io/argilla-cookbook/ui-finetune/README.md

 # Low Code Language Model Fine-tuning

-In this tutorial we will fine-tune a language model without writing any complex code.
+In this tutorial we will fine-tune a language model without writing any complex code, and mainly using UI tools.
 We will use the `autotrain-advanced` library to fine-tune a small language model on a custom dataset.
 And we will use Argilla's UI to create and review the dataset.
 The tutorial will follow these core steps:

 1. Create a dataset using Argilla's UI
 2. Export the dataset to the hub